 Until now, most of our timber that we have been using has mainly been for creating formwork to pour concrete columns or slabs.
 This kind of wood is not extremely important to be perfectly straight because the fundis will just trim it as necessary with a panga (machete).
 So that kind of timber is cut with a chainsaw.
 Yes, you heard right, a chainsaw ONLY.
 The first cut down the tree with the saw and then they proceed to “mill” the lumber with the chainsaw!
 I was SO surprised the first time I saw this.
 I could not believe they were cutting 14+ feet of lumber with only a chainsaw.
 I thought “how in the world are they going to get this thing straight?”
 And you know, I was right.
 Some are better than others, but really all of them are very rough and mostly not straight.
 They don’t look anything like what we would find in our local home improvement store at home.
 My dad taught me a long time ago how to pick a good piece of lumber and always to make sure it’s straight with no warping, twisting, or crowning and only small knots.
 The ones I usually get from these chainsaw guys would NEVER pass dad’s test.
 We would have walked out of that store and gone across the street to another one.
 But since the timber needed until now was mostly only used for formwork, it wasn’t a big deal.

 HOWEVER, this time, I need timber for roof trusses.
-This is now a permanent part of the building, and it MUST be perfect along with the rest of the house.
+I went on to learn more here and the roof being a permanent part of the building, it MUST be perfect along with the rest of the house.
 And the roof trusses will be holding clay tiles.
 Since I have previously seen how the clay tiles are laid on the trusses, I knew this timber MUST be straight.
 So, I decided I needed to seek out someone who is using a legit tablesaw with the right breed of trees so that we could have some good straight cuts.
 So I went with our building foreman early this morning to go see some guys he knew that were cutting trees with a tablesaw.
 Little did I know the surprise I was in for.

 We turned off the main paved road and down a bumpy muddy road (thankful for the rain we have been having).
 This in itself isn’t a big deal really, I go down roads like this every day.
 But everywhere else I have been getting timber previously has been a “lumber yard” right on the main road.
 As we went down the road for about 2 miles, we suddenly came to its end and I didn’t see any lumber lying around.
 “This is strange,” I thought, “where’s the timber?
 Where’s the big sawmill?”
 We parked the car and started hiking- downhill, WAY downhill.
 I estimate we hiked about 500 feet-not too far.
 But it had to be at LEAST 200ft change in elevation.
 It was steep!
 And muddy, very muddy and slippery!
 I only slipped a couple times going down.
 My friend and our foreman, Jacob who is about half my size (height and weight), caught me one of the times.
 The other time, I just got nice and muddy.
 The only thing I really had to grab onto was a few slippery coffee tree branches, which weren’t very sturdy.
 And the “steps” were not nicely cut and formed steps like you might find on the Appalachian Trail.
 They were only a small indentation in the mud where someone had stepped before me.
 They looked inviting, but after a while I found it best to mark my own steps instead of slipping on the steps of my predecessor.